 "Is it not to share your food with the hungry and to provide the poor wanderer with shelter—

-"You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires, to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness" (Eph.
-4:22-24).
+"You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires, to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness" (Ephesians 4:22-24).

 "What is more, I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord, for whose sake I have lost all things.
-I consider them rubbish, that I may gain Christ" (Phil.
-3:8).
+I consider them rubbish, that I may gain Christ" (Philippians 3:8).